 Cortney's Place is a non-profit 501©3 that is a family-founded program established to provide what all parents desire for their loved ones: an inclusive, stimulating, and enjoyable community-based day program for adults with intellectual and developmental disabilities that offers a one-of-a-kind experience for all who participate in the program.

 More About Us

-Cortney's Place is a specialized day program for adults with physical and cognitive disabilities.
+Cortney's Place is a specialized day program for adults with intellectual and developmental disabilities.
 We provide specialized services which include--art therapy, pet therapy, hydro-therapy, sensory therapy, health and wellness activities, cooking classes, and group outings that "typical" adult day care does not provide.
 Cortney's Place furnishes these services because we believe that every person, regardless of their ability, should have the opportunity to reach their individual goals and elevate their personal potential.

 7000 E. Shea Blvd.
 Ste 1430

 Scottsdale, AZ 85254

 |AZ State Tax Credit Info:||Charitable (Working Poor) Tax Credit|

 She explains, "Riding in the van each day has given Grant more socialization time with his peers and a feeling of independence.
 It is something that he can experience on his own and can come home and talk about.
 It typically took 1 hour, twice a day, to drop off and pick up Grant from Cortney's Place; 25 miles round trip.
 Needless to say, with transportation we are saving time, money on gas, and wear and tear on our personal van which is handicap accessible so we are able to transport our son for doctors' appointments and other ongoing trips."